anayyadav/Big-Data_Twiiter_Analysis_Hadoop/README.md

 ######B. TIME ANALYSIS You can find a Plot with time series with the number of Tweets that were posted each day of the event (one bar per day).

 ######C. HASHTAG ANALYSIS During the olympics the supporters from several countries were expressing their support by adding specific hashtags to its messages, in many cases with the form team__ (e.g. #teamgb). or, go___ (#gousa).
 You can find a table with all the team support hashtags you can find (based on these patterns), and the number of support messages.

-For complete set of analysis results, please check the pdf report